 - A. Contractor shall ensure that a Master Plumber licensed with the State of Texas directly supervises all plumbing Work.
-At least one plumber holding a State of Texas journeyman license shall be present at each Site during any plumbing Work. - B. Contractor shall ensure that Contractor's mechanical subcontractor is licensed with the State of Texas to install all HVAC Work. - C. Contractor shall ensure that a Master Electrician licensed with the State of Texas directly supervises all electrical Work.
+At least one plumber holding a State of Texas journeyman license shall be present at each Site during any plumbing Work. - B. Not Used - C. Contractor shall ensure that a Master Electrician licensed with the State of Texas directly supervises all electrical Work.
 At least one electrician holding a State of Texas journeyman license shall be present at each Site involving Electrical Work.